 Now, do you see what I mean when I say I “got lucky”.

 I can’t tell you any more about it without getting the whole of this blog and all the ongoing posts approved by the company’s marketing department – and after a lifetime fighting to get my copy past newspaper lawyers, I’m afraid I can’t face going through all that again.
-But I would be glad to tell you privately.
+But if you live in the UK and would like to know, then I would be glad to tell you privately.
 My email address is email@example.com.

 The Old Man